WallaTeam/Wallapet/README.md

 Copyright (C) 2015 Hyena Technologies.

 # Official site
-You can check our official site in http://wallapet.com.
+You can check our official site in http://piraces.github.io/Wallapet.
-Also you can view our repository pages in http://piraces.github.io/Wallapet.

-# Official Wiki for Wallapet
-The project wiki has been moved from github to our server (externally) using "MediaWiki".
-The wiki is available in: [wiki.wallapet.com](http://wiki.wallapet.com/).
-Check it out!

 # Technologies
 The following technologies are being used in the development of Wallapet: